Latest deck. The file from your most recent analysis stays next to the report context that explains it.

 What investors actually ask for

 The deck gets you the meeting.
-Real interest creates the next request fast: the latest deck, score context, the raise-ready plan, and the proof behind the obvious objections.
+Real interest creates the next request fast: the latest deck, the current fundraising plan, and the report context that explains why this version is or is not ready.

-Founders preparing for follow-up after a positive meeting, not founders still trying to make the deck credible.
+Founders preparing for follow-up after a positive meeting, not still trying to make the deck credible.

 If you are about to send materials to an investor, this is the surface that shows what is ready and what still needs work.